WalletConnect/node-walletconnect-bridge/README.md

 ## Development 🧪

-Local dev work is using local self signed certificates withing the docker environment.
+Local dev work is using local self signed certificates within the docker environment.

 Your Walletconnect enabled app needs to be on the same local network.